eafarris/euikit/README.md

 EUIKit comes with two sets of styled components: One utilizing the Tailwind CSS Utility classes, and one using the Bulma semantic classes.
 All components can be published for the designer to tweak their use to conform to an existing look-and-feel, or they can be used without modification to create a consistent, attractive, modern web app experience.

 EUIKit can be easily added to an existing Laravel project as a stand-alone package.
-Its components are available within the `<x-euikit::` namespace.
+Its components are available within the `<x-euikit::` or `<x-e::` namespace.